This easy recipe for chicken shepherd’s pie converts the classic lamb supper to a lighter chicken version. Comfort food to the max!

 - Add flour and stir to coat.
 Cook for another 5 minutes, stirring frequently.

-- Add broth to carrot mixture, whisking constantly.
+- Add broth to carrot mixture, stirring constantly.
 Bring to boil and then simmer for 10 minutes or until thickened.

-- Add chicken, peas, thyme and season with salt and pepper.
+- Add chicken and thyme and season with salt and pepper.

 - Divide mixture among 4 single serving baking dishes.
 Preheat oven to 425.

 - Put sliced potatoes in large pot and cover with water.
 Add salt.
-Bring potatoes to a boil, partially cover and, reduce heat to medium low and simmer until potatoes are fork-tender, about 12 minutes.
+Bring potatoes to a boil, partially cover and, reduce heat to medium low and simmer until potatoes are tender, about 10 minutes.
 Drain and wipe out pot.

-- Put potatoes, garlic and butter into food processor and process for 10 seconds.
+- Put potatoes and butter into food processor and process for 10 seconds.
 Add one cup of milk and process until smooth, about 30 seconds more.

 - Put potatoes back into pot over medium heat.
 Gradually stir in cheese, stirring continuously until cheese is melted and potatoes are smooth.
 If mixture becomes too thick, gradually stir in more milk until creamy.